Azure/azure-powershell/src/Automation/Automation/help/Remove-AzAutomationPython3Package.md

 ```

 ### -Force
-Confirm the removal of Python 3 pakcage
+Confirm the removal of Python 3 package

 ```yaml
 Type: SwitchParameter